Home Employee Time Tracking Employee Time Tracking System

 Because this entails tracking and recording a ton of data, from clock-ins and clock-outs to personal time off, an accurate time tracking system is crucial for compliance.

-• Integrations that let the time tracking app seamlessly share data between payroll and accounting software.
+- Integrations that let the time tracking app seamlessly share data between payroll and accounting software, including the ability to sync hours directly through QuickBooks timesheets.

-• Alerts that help employees comply with break laws and calculate time left before overtime kicks in.
+- Alerts that help employees comply with break laws and simplify tracking overtime before it becomes a compliance issue.

 References